theardentomicron/FizzBuzz/README.md

 3. `git push`
    - this last step is what actually sends your committed changes to your remote GitHub repository.

-- [ ] Once you execute these commands, you can check your GitHub repository to confirm that the changes have been made there.
+- [x] Once you execute these commands, you can check your GitHub repository to confirm that the changes have been made there.

-- [ ] repeat the above steps for `README.md` (or try using the approach below).
+- [x:;] repeat the above steps for `README.md` (or try using the approach below).

 Tip: You can also use IntelliJ to execute these same steps using the graphical user interface it provides.
 If you have followed the software installation instructions, you should see `Git` in the menu bar at the top.